In this Article

 Medical Transcriptionist Job Outlook

-Overall, the BLS projects a 2% decline in medical transcriptionist jobs by 2029.
+Overall, the BLS projects a 7 percent decline in medical transcriptionist jobs through 2031.
 Technology is drastically changing the field of medical transcription.
 At the same time, the aging population in the U.S. and the prevalence of chronic health conditions is increasing the demand for and quantity of care.

 These two factors result in a push-pull on the future of medical transcription.